chittiman/Telugu-Transliteration-Pytorch/README.md

 # Telugu-Transliteration-Pytorch
 Transliterating romanized words to telugu script words

-Foremost, this is an incomplete project.
+Foremost, this is an INCOMPLETE PROJECT.

 I've started the project in Pytorch and then later shifted to Tensorflow, where I've completed my project made an app and deployed it.
 Here I am publishing this repo, so that it might be of some use to anyone interested in trying this in Pytorch.

 Steps completed till now in the projet: